 In this module you will develop an understanding of quantum mechanics and its role in and atomic, nuclear, particle and condensed matter physics.
 You will look at the wave nature of matter and the probabilistic nature of microscopic phenomena.
 You will learn how to use the key equation of quantum mechanics to describe fundamental phenomena, such as energy quantisation and quantum tunnelling.
 You will examine the principles of quantum mechanics, their physical consequences, and applications, considering the nature of harmonic oscillator systems and hydrogen atoms.

 In this module you will develop an understanding of how James Clerk Maxwell unified all known electrical and magnetic effects with just four equations, providing Einstein’s motivation for developing the special theory of relativity, explaining light as an electromagnetic phenomenon, and predicting the electromagnetic spectrum.
-You will examine these equations and their consequences, looking at how Maxwell’s work underpins all of modern physics and technology.
+You examine these equations and their consequences, looking at how Maxwell’s work underpins all of modern physics and technology.
 You will also consider how electromagnetism provides the paradigm for the study of all other forces in nature.

 Atomic and Nuclear Physics